CMSgov/design-system/ISSUE_TEMPLATE/component_validation_checklist.md

 - [ ] 400% Zoom
-  - What to do:
   - Set your browser to 1280px width, and scale up to 400%
   - What to check for:
       - [ ] Still usable at 400% increase in size
       - [ ] Content does not overlap or force users to scroll horizontally